Praxis

 In the example above, we see how the probability distribution changes with different temperatures.
 A high temperature (1.5) results in a flatter distribution, meaning the model is more likely to sample from less probable tokens, while a low temperature (0.5) results in a sharper distribution, favoring the most probable tokens.

-So, just like it guesses the next word in a sentence, it can guess the next day’s temperature or the next movement in a stock price, based on the pattern it sees in the earlier numbers.
+So, just like a model guesses the next word in a sentence, it can also guess the next day’s temperature or the next movement in a stock price, based on the pattern it sees in the earlier numbers.

 n = 10